 Buying a Home – Get a Sewer Line Inspection before you buy

-Often in the home inspection process people overlook the need for a sewer line camera inspection.
-Adding this simple low cost service to your home buying process can save you thousands of dollars down the road.
+Often in the home inspection process, people overlook the need for a sewer line camera inspection.
+Adding this simple low-cost service to your home buying process can save you thousands of dollars down the road.
 Wouldn't it be great to know the state of your side sewer line prior to purchasing a home?
-Otherwise you could be looking at a costly sewer line repair.
+Otherwise, you could be looking at a costly sewer line repair in Seattle, WA, or nearby areas.
 Sewer line repairs often involve excavation which can be expensive and messy.
-Take the time to have your sewer line scoped by the professionals at Jim Dandy Sewer and Plumbing.
+Take the time to have your sewer line scoped in Seattle by the professionals at Jim Dandy Sewer and Plumbing.

 Property Dispute?
 Have Your Sewer Line Inspected to Determine the Exact Source of the Break